 Marion Therapeutic Riding Association (MTRA) was founded in 1983 at Peg Wallace’s farm in Ocala, Florida.
 The program soon became a member of the North America Riding for the Handicapped Association (now known as PATH: Professional Association of Therapeutic Horsemanship International) and, in 2002, became a PATH International Premier Accredited Center.
 During its formative years, MTRA was operated by several dedicated, unpaid individuals using horseback riding to help physically and mentally challenged people build self-esteem and independence.
-MTRA’s growing success with its clients caught the attention of the Hillcrest School for the Exceptional Student and in 1985, Hillcrest and MTRA formed a strategic alliance to add therapeutic riding to the school’s curriculum.
-It was also that year that MTRA became a 501(c)3 not-for-profit.
-A modest pole barn was constructed on the school’s property was devoted to the program.
+MTRA’s success with its clients grew each year and in 1985, MTRA became a 501(c)3 not-for-profit.

 Today, MTRA resides on 30 acres situated on the Florida Greenway and Trails in a beautiful facility constructed in 2008 with the proceeds of a Community Development Block Grant.
-This facility is home to our resident Barn Manager, houses our main administrative offices and our classroom.
-It is frequently the host location to many fundraising and awareness events, such as the Ann Romney visit in June of 2012, the 2013 MTRA Charity Auction and PATH workshops and certifications.
-The original Hillcrest facility is still maintained by MTRA and instructs their very special needs students two to three days per week during the school year.
+This facility is home to our resident Executive Director, houses our main administrative offices and our classroom.
+It hosts many fundraising and awareness events, such as the Ann Romney visit in June of 2012, the 2013 MTRA Charity Auction, our 35th Anniversary event, many clinics and PATH workshops and certifications.

-MTRA is also a PATH International mentoring facility, where individuals can learn to become a therapeutic riding instructor under the guidance of our highly professional staff and prepare for the final certification testing by PATH International’s duly appointed faculty in a wide range of equine-assisted courses and workshops.
-MTRA is also a host site for PATH International therapeutic riding instructor workshops and certifications, as well as workshops and skills testing for Equine Specialists in Mental Health and Learning.
+MTRA is also a PATH International mentoring facility, where individuals can learn to become a therapeutic riding instructor under the guidance of our highly professional and credentialed staff and prepare for the final certification testing by PATH International’s duly appointed faculty in a wide range of equine-assisted courses and workshops.
+MTRA is an approved host site for PATH International therapeutic riding instructor workshops and certifications, as well as workshops and skills testing for Equine Specialists in Mental Health and Learning.

 Today, MTRA continues the foundation of excellence begun in 1983 and is firmly dedicated to improving the quality of life of its clients by fostering programs that enhance their physical, emotional and mental well being.
-MTRA is home to more than 75 clients from five counties and over 100 active volunteers participating in the program at both locations.
+MTRA is home to more than 120 clients annually from five counties and over 100 active volunteers participating in the program.